 How to manage the risk of Diabetes when HIV-positive

-Coping with HIV is challenging enough without having to worry about other medical conditions, but the risk of acquiring Diabetes must be acknowledged.
+Living with HIV is challenging enough, but the risk of acquiring Diabetes must be acknowledged.

 HIV and Diabetes: minimising risk for people living with HIV

-While it’s possible to find a lot of information online, about improving your health, remember that no two bodies are the same.
-This makes it worth your while learning more about your own body, so never pass the chance to ask your doctor questions.
+No two bodies are the same.
+Learning more about your body, and your health circumstances, is important.
+Never miss a chance to ask your doctor questions.
 You may learn fascinating things about why you’ve been given specific medicines, and why those may change over time.

 With regards to cardiovascular health, HIV-related ailments usually receive more attention.
 Even though this is the norm, we’re here to unpack why Diabetes risk is higher if you’re HIV-positive.
 Tailoring lifestyle changes and nutritional plans with the help of a medical expert is beneficial in many ways.
-There are a number of factors which influence your plan: viral load; overall immune strength; pre-diabetic symptoms; cholesterol; blood pressure and others like resource access and availability of funds.
+There are a number of factors that may influence your plan, including: your viral load, overall immune strength, Pre-Diabetic symptoms, cholesterol level, blood pressure, and more.

 Managing the risk of Diabetes when living with HIV: a Dietician’s advice.

-Clinical Dieticians are qualified to help find individualised plans for each and every patient.
+Clinical Dieticians are qualified to develop individualised plans for each and every patient.
 Usually, to effectively manage the risk of Diabetes, reduced energy intake and increased physical activity work hand in hand.
-Because everyone’s body reacts differently, it takes the insight of a qualified professional to help manage cravings, changes in appetite and food group ratios all effectively enough to maintain a healthy immune system and reach other health goals simultaneously.
+Because everyone’s body reacts differently, it takes the insight of a qualified professional to help manage cravings, changes in appetite, and food group ratios.
+Combining these in the correct way will help you to maintain a healthy immune system and reach other health goals.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.